-Modified Cash Flow used to determine the vesting of performance share awards begins with our reported operating income, adjusted for those items, either positively or negatively, to reflect our view of the true operational business performance in the period being measured, as defined below:
+Modified Cash Flow used to determine the vesting of performance share awards begins with our reported operating income, adjusted for those items, either positively or negatively, to reflect our view of the core operational business performance in the period being measured, as defined below:

-Core Operating Income, as calculated above for determining the vesting of performance share awards:
+Core operating income, as calculated above for determining the vesting of performance share awards:

-- plus depreciation and amortization included in the calculation of the Core Operating Income performance objective (excluding Transportation Depreciation); - minus capital expenditures (excluding allowance for funds used during construction; unplanned projects required by regulation), including capital expenditures incurred for partnerships (adjusted for any financing that is different than plan); - plus or minus the impacts of any differences from the deployment of Smart Grid related to the DOE stimulus grant than planned; - plus or minus the impacts of significant capital projects or changes to capital projects approved by the Board of Directors not included in the plan; - plus or minus the impacts to capital expenditures of any acquisitions, mergers and divestitures (including any master limited partnership or joint venture); and - plus or minus the impacts to capital expenditures of any changes in accounting standards.
+- plus depreciation and amortization included in the calculation of the core operating income performance objective (excluding Transportation Depreciation); - minus capital expenditures (excluding allowance for funds used during construction; unplanned projects required by new legislation or regulation), including capital expenditures incurred for partnerships (adjusted for any financing that is different than plan); - plus or minus the impacts of any differences from the deployment of Smart Grid related to the DOE stimulus grant than planned; - plus or minus the impacts of significant capital projects or changes to capital projects approved by the Board of Directors not included in the plan; - plus or minus the impacts to capital expenditures of any acquisitions, mergers and divestitures (including any master limited partnership or joint venture); and - plus or minus the impacts to capital expenditures of any changes in accounting standards.

-Refer to "Compensation Discussion and Analysis - Elements of Compensation - Long Term Incentives" for a discussion of vesting and dividend rights associated with awards under our long term incentive plan.
+Refer to "Compensation Discussion and Analysis-Elements of Compensation-Long Term Incentives" for a discussion of vesting and dividend rights associated with awards under our long term incentive plan.

 Stock Awards.
-Participants received a stock award of shares of CenterPoint Energy common stock, as shown in the table on page 45.
-Vesting of the stock awards requires CenterPoint Energy to have declared cash dividends on its common stock during the three-year vesting period totaling at least \$2.34 per share and continuous service by the recipient through the three-year vesting period; provided, however, that retirement eligible" participants (age 55 with five years of service) who terminate employment will receive a payment under the award, if any, based on the actual achievement of the performance objective at the end of the vesting period with any such amount pro-rated for the period of their employment during the vesting period.
+Participants received a restricted stock unit award, which we sometimes refer to as a "stock award" in this proxy statement, representing shares of CenterPoint Energy common stock, as shown in the table on page 41.
+Vesting of the stock awards requires CenterPoint Energy to have declared cash dividends on its common stock during the three-year vesting period totaling at least \$2.37 per share and continuous service by the recipient through the three-year vesting period.
+"Retirement eligible" participants (age 55 with five years of service) who terminate employment will receive a payment under the award, if any, based on the actual achievement of the performance objective at the end of the vesting period with any such amount pro-rated for the period of their employment during the vesting period.

-Outstanding Equity Awards At Fiscal Year-End 2010
+Outstanding Equity Awards At Fiscal Year-End 2011

-The following table provides information regarding the outstanding equity awards held by our named executive officers as of December 31, 2010.
-The closing stock price on the New York Stock Exchange on December 31, 2010 was \$15.72.
+The following table provides information regarding the outstanding equity awards held by our named executive officers as of December 31, 2011.
+The closing stock price on the New York Stock Exchange on December 31, 2011 was \$20.09.

-Option Awards(1) Stock Awards(1)
+Opti on Awards (1) Stock Awards (1)

-Name Number of Securities Underlying Unexercised Options (#) Exercisable Number of Securities Underlying Unexercised Options (#) Unexercisable Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock That Have Not Vested (#)(2) Market Value of Shares or Units of Stock That Have Not Vested (\$) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (#)(3) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (S)
+Name Number of Securities Underlying Unexercised Options Exercisable (#) Number of Securities Underlying Unexercised Options Unexercisable (#) Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unexerned Options (#) Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested (\$) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (2) (#) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (\$)

-McClanahan 148,864 31.9786 3/5/2011 360,020 5,659,514

-203,377 6.4378 3/4/2012
+McClanahan .
+103,377 6.4378 3/4/2012 444,655 8,933,118

-103,900 5.6400 3/3/2013
+103,900 - 5.6400 3/3/2013

-106,100 10.9200 3/2/2014
+106,100 - - 10.9200 3/2/2014

-Whitlock 26,522 21.6777 7/31/2011 119,970 1,885,928

-40,600 5.6400 3/3/2013
+Whitlock 25,000 - 5.6400 3/3/2013 148,450 2,992,360

-35,200 10.9200 3/2/2014
+35,200 - - 10.9200 3/2/2014

-Rozzell 62,767 31.9786 3/5/2011 112,830 1,773,688

-74,263 31.1347 4/1/2011

-56,539 6.4378 3/4/2012

-37,100 10.9200 3/2/2014

-Standish 41,254 31.9786 3/5/2011 108,590 1,707,035
+Rozzell - 139,115 2,794,819

-29,100 5.6400 3/3/2013
+Standish 29,100 - 5.6400 3/3/2013 133,960 2,691,257

-24,800 10.9200 3/2/2014
+24,800 - 10.9200 3/2/2014

-Harper 16,666 261,990 46,210 726,421
+Harper - - - - - 64,380 1,293,395